quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 If the most recent value of 'Reordering Threshold' is not 0x00, then in addition to the immediate acknowledgement when reordering is detected, an additional immediate acknowledgement is sent when the peer can detect missing packets as lost.
-This can speed up loss detection and loss recovery.
+This can speed up time threshold loss detection and therefore loss recovery.

 Every time an ACK frame is sent, the 'Largest Acknowledged' is saved in a local value (ie: largest_acknowledged_sent).
 When a new packet is received in order,